-- Süleymaniye Camii is in the Beyazıt area of Istanbul.
+- Süleymaniye Camii is in the Beyazıt area of Istanbul (see map below).
 You can walk from Sultanahmet and take a right where you see the row of kebab places in the square.

 - The mosque is closed to visitors during prayer times and for around 30 minutes afterwards.